krmgns/vimeo/README.md

 // This will authorize your simple requests (i.e: GET /categories) and set Vimeo::accessToken
 $vimeo->authorize();

-// But you can store it after `authorize` if you dont wanna make new requests for accessToken if (!isset($_SESSION['accessToken'])) {
+// But you can store it after `authorize` if you don't wanna make new requests for accessToken if (!isset($_SESSION['accessToken'])) {
     $vimeo->authorize();
     $_SESSION['accessToken'] = $vimeo->getAccessToken();